sujith-eag/personal-site/content/docs/python/col_extra/unit_4_ans_2.md

 * How do you define and use regular expressions in Python?
 Discuss.
 * Demonstrate `match()` and `search()` methods w.r.t regular expressions in python.

 **Answer :**

 **regular expressions** (regex) are used to perform pattern matching and manipulation of strings.
 Regular expressions provide a powerful way to search, match, and manipulate text based on patterns, and Python offers a built-in module called `re` to work with regular expressions.

-A regular expression in Python is defined as a **string** pattern that you want to match against text.
+A regular expression in Python is defined as a **string** pattern to match against text.
 Regular expressions can include various special characters and constructs to describe complex text patterns.

 **Basic Syntax of Regular Expressions:**
 - `.` (Dot): Matches any character except newline.